Ledger Stax review

 Designed by Tony Fadell – creator of the iPod – the Ledger Stax is the most attractive and visually appealing device Ledger has created thus far.

 The Ledger Stax has an e-ink display that covers the front of the device and curves around its spine.
 The display size is 3.7 inches (672x400px).
-The display's colors include 16 scales of gray.
+The display's colours include 16 scales of grey.

 The device itself is about as thick as a stack of 5 credit cards.